 Hardtechno Leak: What’s going on – what is the Steer-Management/Instagram case about?

 Stories disappear.
 Screenshots remain.
-And suddenly the Hardtechno scene feels like it is holding its breath.
-Since mid-February 2026, a "leak" narrative has been circulating on social networks around a management/booking structure in the Hardtechno environment.
-Many are currently trying to find out: What is going on?
+And suddenly the Hardtechno scene feels like it’s holding its breath.
+Since mid-February 2026, a “leak” narrative has been circulating on social networks around a management/booking structure in the Hardtechno environment.
+Many are currently trying to figure out: What’s going on?
 And: What is it really about?

 What is known so far?

-The article does not name any specific artists involved.
+The article does not name any specific affected artists.
 And that is a signal: Either the situation is (still) too unclear, the legal risk too high, or both.
-For us, this means: No name is automatically "news" – and no screenshot is automatically "proof."
+For us, this means: No name is automatically “news” – and no screenshot is automatically “proof.”

 Why everyone is talking about Instagram

 The engine of this story is not a press conference.
-It is not a court case.
-It is Instagram – and in the worst combination: fleeting stories, morally charged captions, reels with escalating tone, plus comments swinging between "finally someone says it" and "all just alleged."
+It’s not a court case.
+It’s Instagram – and in the worst combination: fleeting Stories, morally charged captions, Reels with escalating tone, plus comments swinging between “finally someone says it” and “all just alleged.”

-And this is where it gets tricky.
-Because as soon as a scene is emotionally divided into "Team Truth" versus "Team Cover-up," many discussions shift away from facts – towards identity: Who doubts protects offenders.
+And that’s where it gets tricky.
+Because as soon as a scene is emotionally divided into “Team Truth” versus “Team Cover-up,” many discussions shift away from facts – toward identity: Who doubts protects perpetrators.
 Who shares is brave.
 Who waits is cowardly.
-This is social media in its harshest form.
+That’s social media in its harshest form.

-What is claimed – and what is (still) unclear?
+What is being claimed – and what is (still) unclear?

-Various claims are circulating: from internal matters to alleged boundary violations to serious accusations, which are sometimes further sharpened in comments and reposts.
+Various claims are circulating: from internal processes to alleged boundary violations to serious accusations that are sometimes further intensified in comments and reposts.
 At the same time, much remains open:

 • Authenticity: Are the contents genuine, manipulated, or taken out of context?

-• Context: Who was involved in what role (management, tour structure, partner, sub-agents)?
+• Context: Who was involved in what role (management, tour structure, partners, sub-agents)?

 • Evidence: Are there independent confirmations, official documents, or reliable statements?